mjbn/linstAll/README.md

 # LinstAll
 A Tool For Installing Any Programs Easily

-You can install any Program like Kali/BlackArch Tools, Atome, Chrome,... using LinstAll
+You can install any Program like Kali/BlackArch Tools, Atom, Chrome,... using LinstAll

 Coding By <a href="https:mjbn.ir">M.J.
 Bagheri Nejad (MJBN)</a>